MattTPin/auto_description_retrieval/README.md

 # Auto Description Retrieval

-This project retrieves and isolates vehicle descriptions from Vehicle Detail Pages (VDPs) using LLM-based text extraction.
+This project takes a URL containing a listing a vehicle (Vehicle Detail Page (VDPs)) and retrieves and isolates vehicle descriptions using HTML scraping and LLM-based text extraction.

+---

+## Supported Websites

+Currently, the project is configured to extract vehicle descriptions from the following websites:

+    - greghublerford.com
+    - sftoyota.com
+    - bergeronchryslerjeep.com

+Each site has predefined search paths in the code to locate vehicle descriptions.

 ---